tenchi-security/aws-marketplace-data/README.md

 ![Sample AWS Marketplace E-mail](sample-email.png)

 The fields of interest here are `Seller Name`, `Product Name`, `Product ID` and `Offer ID`.
-None of these are specific to your account or organization, so they are safe to share here.
+None of these are specific to your account or organization, so they are safe to share here, *except when the offer ID starts with the string `offer-`, in which case it's a private offer that you should not share here*.

 Sellers will have this information directly on the AWS Marketplace Management Portal, in case they want to proactively submit their own IDs.